Semarang: Demographics

 The largest ethnic group in Semarang is the Javanese, followed by minorities of Chinese, Arabs, Indian, and others (including local ethnicities such as Sundanese, Batak, Madura, Malay, Balinese etc.).
 The dominant religion is Islam with a significant Christian minority.

 Semarang has a large Chinese community.
 As in other regions of Java, especially in Central Java, they have mingled closely with the local population and use Javanese in communication for hundreds of years.
 About 3.5% of the city's population is ethnic Chinese, many residing in a Chinatown in the vicinity of Gang Pinggir.
 The Chinatown is called "Kampong Pecinan Semawis" and expresses many aspects of traditional Chinese culture including foods, rituals, and houses of worship.

 Economy

-As the capital city of Central Java, and fifth largest city of Indonesia, the economy of Semarang is quite large.
-Semarang has transformed and changed dynamically towards a better direction.
-In a period of less than 10 years, Semarang Metropolitan continues to build a vital financial contribution to Indonesia due to the growing trade and industry and services.
-As a consequence, people's purchasing power increased, capital inflows, consumer confidence, and doing business indexes were relatively conducive to the development of several CBDs such as Simpang Lima City Center (SLCC), Pemuda Central Business District (PCBD), and Gajahmada Golden Triangle (GGT).
-Major Indonesian and international financial and banking sectors alikes such as Bank Mandiri, BCA, BNI, BRI, Panin Bank, HSBC, Bank Permata, Standard Chartered, RaboBank, Citibank, DBS, UOB, OCBC NISP, KEB Hana Bank, CIMB Niaga, and Maybank have regional offices in Semarang.
+In 1939, according to Moehkardi citing Encyclopaedia Britannica, exports from Port of Semarang reached 38,522,000 gulden (accounting for approximately 5% of total exports from the Dutch East Indies) while the imports through the port reached 48,774,000 gulden, representing about 10% of the total imports of the colony.

-The western part of the city has many industrial parks and factories.
-Like other metropolitan cities within Indonesia, due to a developing economy and increasing income, Semarang has many shopping malls.
+In 2025, Semarang's gross regional domestic product (GRDP) at current prices was 288.05 trillion rupiah, compared with 267.62 trillion rupiah in 2024 and 204.87 trillion rupiah in 2021.
+At constant 2010 prices, real GRDP growth was 6.49% in 2025, following positive growth in each year from 2021 to 2025.
+Gross fixed capital formation accounted for 60.92% of GRDP and household final consumption for 40.88%; Semarang contributed 14.83% of the economy of Central Java in 2025.